Staff

 Administration

-Dr. Corrine Sanchez, Executive Director +
+Dr. Corrine Sanchez, Executive Director [on sabbatical until 2025] +

 Corrine Oqua Pi Povi Sanchez, PhD, of San Ildefonso Pueblo is Tewa Women United’s Executive Director.
-She holds a doctorate in Justice Studies from Arizona State University.
+She is currently on sabbatical until July 2025.

-Dr. Sanchez has contributed to building Indigenous Knowledge through her work with Tewa Women United for the past 30 years, including co-creation of TWU’s research methodology and the Theory of Opide, a braiding of practice to action.
+Dr. Sanchez holds a doctorate in Justice Studies from Arizona State University.
+She has contributed to building Indigenous Knowledge through her work with Tewa Women United for the past 30 years, including co-creation of TWU’s research methodology and the Theory of Opide, a braiding of practice to action.
 She has extensive training and experience in the fields of sexual assault prevention, educational awareness, advocacy, and trauma informed care.
 Dr. Sanchez has presented at many national conferences on Sexual Assault in Indian Country, Advocacy Needs of Native Sexual Assault Survivors, Forensic Interviewing of Native Children, and Child Witness to Violence.

 Dr. Sanchez currently serves on the National Sexual Violence Resource Center’s Advisory Council and is a Board member of the Attach Your Heart Foundation.
 Most recently, she has been selected to serve on the Governor of New Mexico’s Advisory Council on Racial Justice.

-Nathana Bird, Associate Director +
+Nathana Bird, Interim Executive Director +

 Nathana Bird, M.A., is from Ohkay Owingeh and Kewa Pueblo, a life-partner to Ray Naranjo (a talented chef) and a mother of four.
 She enjoys taking care of her plants, spending time with family, road trips, and organizing.